Instructions for Authors

 IJEM refers the ethical principles set out by Committee on Publication Ethics (COPE).

-Peer Review Policy: All content of IJEM is subjected to peer-review and all articles published in IJEM have undergone rigorous peer review (double blind peer review), by members of the editorial board and review panel.
-Editor makes a pre-assessment of the submitted manuscripts in terms of journal scope, manuscript format and research quality.
-If it is suitable for publication, editor directs the manuscript to two reviewers expert in the field of publication.
-After both reviewer’s feedback, editor decides if the manuscript will be rejected, needs revision or it can be published directly.
-The acceptance rate for submitted manuscripts is about % 20-30.
-A diagram which illustrates review and publishing process could be seen below.
+Peer Review Policy: All content of IJEM is subject to peer-review.
+All articles published in IJEM have undergone rigorous peer review (double blind peer review), by members of the editorial board and the review panel.
+The IJEM Editor first checks and evaluates the submitted manuscripts, examining its fit and quality regarding its significance, manuscript format and research quality.
+If it is suitable for potential IJEM publication, editor directs the manuscript to two reviewers, with both of them being experts in the field.
+After both reviewers' feedback, the editorial board decides if the manuscript will be rejected, accepted with revisions needed, or accepted for publication.
+A diagram which illustrates the review and publishing process could be seen below.

-Peer reviewed papers will be sent to the corresponding author for corrections (if necessary).
-Proofs will be made available to corresponding authors before publishing.
-Proof papers should be returned to the publisher within three days.
+Peer reviewed feedback and results will be sent to the corresponding author for corrections (if necessary).
+Edits will be made available to corresponding authors before publishing.
+Edited/ Revised papers should be returned to the publisher within three days.